Topographic Surveys in Wakulla County

 Topographic Surveys Pricing in Wakulla County

 Wakulla County has Moderate to significant flood hazard area — substantial SFHA coverage in coastal and low-lying areas.
-FEMA zones present: AE, VE, X. Base Flood Elevations: 6-80 ft NAVD88.
-The county has a Coastal Construction Control Line (CCCL) requiring additional survey documentation.
+FEMA zones present: X, A, AE, VE.
+Base Flood Elevations are site-specific and are read from the effective FIRM panel.

 Local Cost Factors for Topographic Surveys in Wakulla County